accordproject/techdocs/DEVELOPERS.md

 # Cicero Development Guide

 ## ❗ Accord Project Development Guide ❗
 We'd love for you to help develop improvements to Accord Project technology!
-Please refer to this Accord Project Development guidelines we'd like you to follow.
+Please refer to these Accord Project Development guidelines we'd like you to follow.

 ## Installation